Create a session

 Example

-Consider the following example code you might add to your script to create a session.
+Consider the following example code you might add to your script to create a session with a Unity client-hosted solution.

 async void StartSessionAsHost()